 |Small families or single owners looking for a quiet, low-maintenance pet

 |Playful, sweet, friendly, affectionate

-3 Little-Known Facts About Chartreux Cat
+The 3 Little-Known Facts About the Chartreux Cat

-1. They have a religious background.
+1. They Have a Religious Background.

 The Chartreux cat was brought to France around the 1500s.
-At this time, they were bred mostly by Carthusian monks to be working cats, where they kept rodents out of the monasteries.
+At that time, they were bred mostly by Carthusian monks to be working cats, where they kept rodents out of the monasteries.
 Over time, they were loved for their powerful bodies and pretty blue coats.

-3. They are relatively new to America.
+3. They Are Relatively New to America.

 Temperament & Intelligence of the Chartreux Cat

 Don’t forget that, at the end of the day, they are still cats and do like a bit of personal space on occasion.
-Every single cat is different.
-Try to spend some time with your Chartreux before taking them home.
+If you visit a breeder or shelter, try to spend some time with a Chartreux before taking them home.
 The more you understand their personality, the easier it is to see yourself falling in love with them and welcoming them home.

 Are These Cats Good for Families? 👪

-They are one of the most gentle cat breeds and often act with compassion around kids.
+They are one of the most gentle breeds and often act with compassion around kids.
 We still recommend supervising them when around babies and toddlers or until you can teach them how to properly treat and handle cats in a way that won’t bother or hurt them.

 Does This Cat Breed Get Along with Other Pets?

-Things to Know When Owning a Chartreux Cat:
+Things to Know When Owning a Chartreux Cat

 Health and Conditions 🏥